iangrooms/Lin_Alg_Math_Camp/README.md

 Other useful references include Matrix Analysis and Applied Linear Algebra by Carl Meyer, and Matrix Analysis by Horn & Johnson.

 Instructions for getting up and running with the Anaconda Python manager and Jupyter notebooks can be found [here](https://www.colorado.edu/amath/mathcamp).
+Classes and research groups in the department use a wide range of tools including Python, Julia, R, and Matlab.
+Excellent tutorial material on computing with Python is available [here](https://foundations.projectpythia.org/), with a slant towards my own Earth-science research interests.

 ## Notebooks
 - Lecture 1: